Smoke Filled Soundsystem.

 Yes, partly.
 I initially considered doing it for some tracks and not others, but in the end, I decided to do it for all of them.
 Some tracks work better in a club setting without vocals, and it makes them more DJ-friendly.
 It’s also a nod to dub culture and the tradition of 45s, where you’d have the vocal version on one side and the dub on the other.
 I’d love to release these tracks as a series of 45s one day – it’s a bit of a dream of mine!

-There are other ways to deal with fear than killing.
-There are other ways to release my rage than through hatred and torture.
-Genocides and crimes against humanity leave scars that last for generations.
+There are other ways to deal with fear than to kill.
+Other ways to purge rage than through hatred and torture.
+Genocides and crimes against humanity leave consequences for several generations.
 How do we stop repeating these cycles of cruelty and suffering?
-How do we move from pain and distrust towards forgiveness?
-Over GANJ's dark production with its harsh beats, I’m purging the traumas of the third generation, trying to find a way through it all.
+How do we move through pain and distrust to reach forgiveness?
+Listening to PussyR on a dark, intense sonic production by GANJ, to purge third generation traumas.

 Stay up to date and get in touch with GANJ, Renée Van Trier, Catherine Danger, VRVN, PussyR, 28 Partner and OPA CITY.